Dear guests of our Thermal Window Curtains website ,

 Before we were introduced to a product called a "space blanket" most of us believed that the thicker the insulation the better.
 "Space blanket" was developed for NASA.
 It is thin and looks a bit like a tarpaulin.
 It works very well for both radiant heat and conducted heat control.
 This technology has been adapted in the cold weather clothing industry and advertised as "Thinsulate" and is also used in Thermalogic and Insulated curtains.

 Thermal (insulated) curtains use a very thin vapor barrier which blocks water vapor from penetrating the curtain and thermal energy from passing through the curtain.
 The apparent thinness of the insulation coating in curtains is no measure of their insulating value.
-The insulating liner acts as a vapor barrier, that is it's primarily purpose.
+The insulating liner acts as a vapor barrier, that is its primary purpose.
 This way it can control temperature changes (http://youtu.be/LMMD9qJIj7A).
 Water vapor is a powerful force for moving heat or cold from a window to the inside of the house.
 A thicker coating does not contribute to the insulating value.
 In fact, a thicker coating has proven to be more likely to be damaged in use, ultimately defeating the purpose of insulation.

 Visual impressions do not indicate the level of insulation effect.
 So do not judge the book by its cover.
 Enjoy the beauty and benefits of Thermal curtains.